gerlichlab/hicognition/documentation/development_information.md

 ### Development server

 A webpack development server is started using `webpack-dev-server --inline --progress --config build/webpack.dev.conf.js --host 0.0.0.0` with the alias `npm run dev`.
-This enables, hot-reload, real-time linting and the usage of front-end debugging using the [vue-development chrome extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en).
+This enables hot-reload, real-time linting and the usage of front-end debugging using the [vue-development chrome extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en).

 ### Vue set-up

-Vue is used to a create a single-page-application (SPA) in the front-end.
+Vue is used to create a single-page-application (SPA) in the front-end.
 This requires the usage of several extensions that serve different parts of the app:

 - [vue-router](https://router.vuejs.org/) - This manages front-end routing and enables route-nesting and routing of subsets of the current view
 - [vuex](https://vuex.vuejs.org/) - Since a vue.js app often consists of multiple components and multiple routes, it is frequently necessary to share data between these parts.
 Vuex serves the purpose of a front-end database that allows sharing of data.